usgpo/api/README.md

 See [Issues](https://github.com/usgpo/api/issues) to submit an issue or comment on future development priorities.

 See the labels below for additional information:

-[Features](https://github.com/usgpo/api/labels/Features) - list of features that are currently under consideration by the govinfo team - your feedback is welcome!
+- [Features](https://github.com/usgpo/api/labels/Features) - list of features that are currently under consideration by the govinfo team.
+Your feedback is welcome!
-[Upcoming](https://github.com/usgpo/api/labels/Upcoming) - list of features that are currently under development and will be available in our next release.
+- [Upcoming](https://github.com/usgpo/api/labels/Upcoming) - list of features that are currently under development and will be available in our next release.
 May also be tagged with a release label (Month Year) e.g. "July 2018".

 ## About the Data